Configuring environment settings

 To reset the setting to the value in Default Value:

-1. Click Edit for the setting.
+1. Click the edit icon for the setting.

 Configuring environment settings from a .yaml file